infiniticio/docs.infinitic.io/src/pages/index.md

 - **observability**: everything is closely monitored and exposed on dashboards
 - **reliability**: workflows are immune to services or workers failures

-{% callout type="note" title="Programming languages" %}
+{% callout type="note" title="Choose your programming language" %}

-Infinitic is currently available in Java and Kotlin. *Use the {% code-icon type="java" /%} button in the top menu to select the version you want for this documentation*.
+Infinitic is currently available in Java and Kotlin. *Use the {% code-icon type="java" /%} button in the top navigation bar to select the one you want for this documentation*.

 Infinitic can support more programming languages.
 [Contact us](/docs/community/contact) if interested.